bishnu9798/INFINITY-CODERS-R1-CIH-2.0/SETUP.md

-# 🚀 Complete Setup Guide
+# 🚀 Simplified Setup Guide - Shared Development Environment

-This guide will help you set up the Freelancer Marketplace application on your local machine.
+This guide will help you set up the Freelancer Marketplace application on your local machine using our **shared development database**.

+## 🌟 What Makes This Special

+This project uses a **shared MongoDB Atlas database** for collaborative development:
+- ✅ **No database setup required** - Everything is pre-configured
+- ✅ **Real-time collaboration** - See changes from other developers instantly
+- ✅ **Shared data** - All services, applications, and users are shared
+- ✅ **True team development** - Experience working with live, shared data

 ## 📋 Prerequisites